Find a spider by...

 Unknown; handle with caution

 The identity of this spider is in doubt.
-It has many of the characters of members of the Zorinae but Philodromus species are
+It has many of the characters of known overseas Philodromus species including two backwards curving

-Spider(s) with a very similar appearance: Some Argoctenus and Elassoctenus species.
+Spider(s) with a very similar appearance: Some Argoctenus species.

 Email Ron Atkinson for more information.